 “The support group is a non-judgmental place where moms can feel comfortable telling their story to women who can relate,” Robinson says.
 “We want to hear from them and understand how we can better serve them.”

 The entire team behind the NAS program and Philly LIFTS is passionately committed to helping families cope with the challenge of substance use.
-Says Calabrese: “I love to help the moms and/or dads because I have definitely been in their shoes, and I have lost the will to fight before.
+Says Calabrese: “I love to help parents because I have definitely been in their shoes, and I have lost the will to fight before.
 It makes me so happy to be in a position to help other people.”